MikeJSen/git-exercise/README.md

 # git-exercise
-This is an Altcademy exercise for using Git
+This is an Altcademy exercise for using Git/Github